delucis/cs.2click/README.md

 The inputs module contains a `[receive~]` mechanism that will permit you to get audio from an outputs module, which contains an equivalent `[send~]` mechanism.

-The [README.maxpat](README.maxpat) explains the basic functionality and also includes some information on getting up and running.
+The [README.maxpat](README.maxpat) demonstrates basic functionality and also includes some information on getting up and running.

 **For preset storage possibilities see point 6 in the README.maxpat**